 Our directory of specialists can help you diagnose and treat the co-occurring problem, in order to successfully rule out the disorder and identify how it is colliding negatively with your current Eating Disorder.
 You may be curious by now as to what co-occurring issues we are referring to.
 Here’s a list of some of many that may be harming you and your preexisting Eating Disorder from reaching recovery.

 - Depression– effecting 50-75% of Eating Disorder patients, many that may not even be aware.
 Malnourishment can cause the progression of the patient experiencing super low- lows.

 - Anxiety Disorder– affecting 2/3 of society at some point in a persons’ lifetime, ignited by the social anxiety and OCD that may come to the surface with Eating Disorders.

-- PTSD (post-traumatic stress disorder)– there has been a higher rate of sexually abused victims having Eating Disorders.
+- PTSD (post-traumatic stress disorder)– there has been a higher rate of sexually abused or other childhood trauma victims having Eating Disorders.
 Coming from the feeling of lack associated with coping with the traumatic occurrences, that are often ignored by the fixation the Eating Disorder consumes.
 This can be diagnosed for anyone who has experienced a traumatic event in their life that has gone improperly treated.